EvilPort2/Sign-Language/README.md

   * In case you are not successful then move your hand a little bit and press 'c' again.
 Repeat this until you get a good histogram.
   * After you get a good histogram press 's' to save the histogram.
 All the windows close.

-  2. The next thing you need to do is create your gestures.
-That is done by the command given below.
+  2. I already have added 44 (0-43) gestures.
+It is on you if you want to add even more gestures or replace my gestures.
+Hence this step is <b>OPTIONAL</b>.
+To create your own gestures or replace my gestures do the following.
+It is done by the command given below.
 On starting executing this program, you will have to enter the gesture number and gesture name/text.
 Then an OpenCV window called "Capturing gestures" which will appear.
 In the webcam feed you will see a green window (inside which you will have to do your gesture) and a counter that counts the number of pictures stored.

     python create_gestures.py

   3. Press 'c' when you are ready with your gesture.
 Capturing gesture will begin after a few seconds.
 Move your hand a little bit here and there.
 You can pause capturing by pressing 'c' and resume it by pressing 'c'.
 Capturing resumes after a few secondAfter the counter reaches 1200 the window will close automatically.

+  After capturing all the gestures you can flip the images using

+    python flip_images.py

   4. When you are done adding new gestures run the load_images.py file once.
 You do not need to run this file again until and unless you add a new gesture.

     python load_images.py